khs9461/treedensityR/README.md

 # treedensityR
-lets explore changes in tree density over time by using National Forest Inventroy of Sweden.
+Let's explore changes in tree density over time by using National Forest Inventory of Sweden.